The Prayer (Celine Dion and Andrea Bocelli song)

-"The Prayer" is a song performed by Canadian singer Celine Dion and Italian tenor Andrea Bocelli.
-It was written by David Foster, Carole Bayer Sager, Alberto Testa and Tony Renis.
+"The Prayer" is a song performed by the Canadian singer Celine Dion and the Italian tenor Andrea Bocelli.
+It was written by David Foster, Carole Bayer Sager, Tony Renis and Alberto Testa.

-"The Prayer" was originally recorded in two solo versions for the 1998 film Quest for Camelot, in English by Dion and in Italian by Bocelli.
-A duet between Dion and Bocelli later appeared on their respective studio albums, These Are Special Times (1998) and Sogno (1999), and was released as a promotional single on 1 March 1999.
+"The Prayer" was originally recorded in two solo versions for the Warner Bros.'
+1998 musical animated feature film Quest for Camelot, in English by Dion and in Italian by Bocelli.
+A duet between Dion and Bocelli later appeared on their respective albums, These Are Special Times (1998) and Sogno (1999), and was released as a promotional single in March 1999.
 "The Prayer" won a Golden Globe Award for Best Original Song and was nominated for an Academy Award for Best Original Song in 1999 and a Grammy Award for Best Pop Collaboration with Vocals in 2000.
 It received highly positive reviews from music critics and entered adult contemporary charts in Canada and the United States in 1999.

-In 2008, Dion released a live version of "The Prayer" as a duet with Josh Groban.
+In 2008, Dion released a live version of "The Prayer" as a duet with Josh Groban, who also performed with her on the Grammys, and Groban has also performed the song at different times with Charlotte Church and Lea Salonga.
 This music download entered the Canadian Hot 100 at number 37 and the Billboard Hot 100 at number 70.